090max/covid19Tracker_server/README.md

 2. Install heroku CLI .Follow this <a href="https://devcenter.heroku.com/articles/heroku-cli">link</a>.

-3. Run the following commands`
+3. Run the following commands on your terminal in the directory of project.
 ```sh
 git int
 ```